Skip to content

 asadm -e "enable; manage config namespace test set demo param disable-eviction to true"

-See how to disable eviction on sets through static configuration.
+See Disable eviction on sets for static configuration.

 Terminal window